Social and Economic Equity

 - Workforce segregation.
 The CWGPP has taken a leading role in decreasing workforce segregation that disproportionately impacts women of color by conducting research on the economic consequences of workforce segregation and facilitating a multi-sector working group on supply and demand issues within higher-paying nontraditional occupations.

 - Status of Women and Girls.
 To illuminate remaining inequities in the status of women and girls, the CWGPP has undertaken research to examine key economic and social indicators.
-More here.
+Read about research done to improve the status of women and girls.

 Several Humphrey School faculty members are affiliated with the work of CWGPP.
 In addition, we have affiliated faculty in other academic units at the University of Minnesota and research partners at other institutions.
-View the list here.
+View the list of CWGPP staff.